kwinata/gzip.go/README.md

 Notice the triplet like `(3, 4, b)`, the string `aaca` is a self-reference. (the last `a` in the blue box refers to first `a` in the blue box).
 This always happens when `copy-length` is bigger than `back-pointer`.

 The actual LZ77 implementation used in GZIP slightly more complicated for more efficient use of space.
-But we can discuss it later.
+It doesn't use the triplet, but rather differentiate literals and "back-pointers".